4th International Workshop on Cyber-Security and Functional Safety in Cyber-Physical Systems - IWCFS2020

 - Paolo Arcaini, National Institute of Informatics, Japan

-- Osman Hasan, National University of Science & Technology, Pakistan
+- Osman Hasan, National University of Sciences and Technology, Canada

-- Irum Inayat, National University of Computer and Emerging Sciences, Pakistan
+- Irum Inayat, National University of Computers and Emerging Sciences, Pakistan

 - Muhammad Taimoor Khan, University of Greenwich, UK